legines/Hangman-Game/README.md

 [Click me to play Hangman!](https://legines.github.io/Hangman-Game/.)

-1. Created a Hangman-Game with a custom theme.
+1. Created a Hangman-Game in JavaScript with a custom theme.

     * Used key events to listen for the letters that players will type.